1.0 Policy Purpose

 - Periodic review of the Research, the Significant Financial Interest, and related activities in the lab by a neutral party or committee;

-- Disclosure of the Significant Financial Interest to the research team and provision of measures to protect vulnerable members of the research team (e.g., where a power dynamic may exist);
+- Disclosure of the Significant Financial Interest to the relevant research team and provision of measures to protect members of the research team (e.g., where a power differential may exist);

 - Modification of the research plan to ensure the integrity of the Research;